Choosing between Apollo and Cognism for B2B sales intelligence often comes down to five questions:

 Choose Cognism if:

-• You already have Outreach or Salesloft and need a verified European data layer on top
+You already have a strong engagement stack (Outreach, Salesloft) and need a best-in-class data layer on top of it

 Choose ZoomInfo if:

-What is the main difference between Apollo, Cognism, and ZoomInfo?
+What is the main difference between Apollo and Cognism?

 Is there a free alternative to Apollo or Cognism?

-ZoomInfo Lite is the only permanently free, enterprise-grade B2B data option among the three.
-It provides access to ZoomInfo's 500M+ contact database, verified emails and phone numbers, a Chrome extension for prospecting from LinkedIn and company websites, CRM integration with HubSpot, and up to 10 WebSights visitor reveals per day, all with no credit card required and no time limit.
-Apollo offers a free plan with 900 credits per year, but it restricts advanced sequences, dialer access, and API use.
-Cognism offers no free plan and no self-serve evaluation path, making ZoomInfo Lite the clear starting point for teams evaluating at no cost.
+ZoomInfo Lite is the only permanently free, enterprise-grade B2B data option among the three: 500M+ contacts, verified emails and phone numbers, Chrome extension, HubSpot integration, and up to 10 WebSights reveals per day, with no credit card required and no time limit.
+Apollo offers a free plan (900 credits/year) that restricts sequences, dialer, and API access.
+Cognism has no free plan and no self-serve evaluation path.

 Which platform is best for enterprise GTM teams that need API and data access flexibility?